A sagging roof in Charleston is a structural warning — get an inspection now

 Is roof sag always a structural emergency?

-It is always a serious issue that requires professional evaluation immediately.
-Some sag is localized to a section of decking and can be repaired without full framing replacement.
-Other cases involve compromised rafters or trusses that represent a collapse risk if not addressed.
-The only way to know which situation you have is an onsite inspection — and it should be scheduled as quickly as possible.
+It is always a serious issue requiring professional evaluation immediately.
+Some sag is localized to decking and can be repaired without full framing replacement.
+Other cases involve compromised rafters or trusses that represent a collapse risk.
+The only way to know is an onsite inspection — and it should be scheduled as quickly as possible.

 Can a sagging roof be repaired, or does it always require full replacement?

 It depends on the scope of the structural damage.
-In some cases, the sagging is limited to a section of decking that can be replaced while the framing is still sound.
+In some cases, only decking replacement is needed.
 In more advanced cases, rafter or truss replacement is required in addition to the decking and roofing surface above.
 An inspection will define the actual scope — do not assume either outcome without having a professional evaluate the framing.